 Do great things for us and we'll do great things for you and your career.
 Looking for more training, support or professional development?
-Wondering about what staff benefits you can look forward to?
+Wondering about what staff benefits you can look forward to or how we can support you through the recruitment process?
 You're in the right place to find out all this and more.

 Find out all about the benefits we offer, including flexible working, lifetime membership, free entry to properties and long service awards.

 We'll do everything we can to help you find a healthy work-life balance.
 Our people can sometimes work compressed working weeks, flexible work patterns, from home, in job shares, part-time and on annualised hours (this means for example, working for 10 months of the year and not working the other two).
 Let us know how we can support you in your role and make your work-life balance the best it can be.

 Our Employee Assistance Programme ensures you have unlimited access to a 24-hour free, confidential telephone helpline.
 This service gives you free advice on a wide variety of issues such as legal advice, information and where appropriate, face-to-face counselling.

 After 15 years' continuous service, we'll give you life membership of the National Trust when you leave.
 It extends to a partner too.
 This membership is worth over £1,500 and gives you free access to Trust properties for life.

 Our Partner card gives your spouse or partner (and any accompanying children under 18) free admission to our special places, whether you're with them or not.